ptavarez/tic_tac_dro_project/README.md

 **After:**

-Project is done (unless I have to resubmit)!
+Project is done... unless I have to resubmit.
 Styling was simple..
 I didn't have much time so I had to rush it, but it still came out decent I guess.
 I had a little trouble making the page responsive, but it still works.
 The hardest part of styling was making the site into a SPA.
 Got it done, but I feel like it's still a little buggy.
 Fow now, I'm over this stupid game lol...
-But I plan on coming back to this project and changing up the code to make it more presentable.
+Eventually I plan on coming back to this project and changing up the code and styling to make it more presentable.

 ## Resubmittal (Feb 14)

 Overall, I feel like I did a pretty good job on my first project.
-I tried my best to complete all requirements, but I have a couple of bugs to fix and updates to make on documentation.
+I tried my best to complete all of the requirements, but I have a couple of bugs to fix and updates to make on my documentation.
 Here's what I got back from Chris:

 Documentation
 - Pin your repository on GitHub as a Popular Repository.
 - List technologies used
-- No list of technologies used.

 API Specifications
  - Update a game by storing new moves.
 (UPDATE)
    - Only makes PATCH request once game is entirely over, should update the API after each move

 Auth Specifications
  - All forms must clear after submit success or failure.

 I can't lie, I was really hoping to not have to resubmit, but no worries!
 It's part of the process.
 "Stay methodical and focused on what you need to fix.
 Re-submittals are similar to what we deal with on the job when we submit an application to a client or manager.
 You’ll learn to love the feedback." - Michael Finneran.

 On that note, I'll knock out some of the documentation I missed.

 This project helped me grasp a better understanding of the tools and technologies that were introduced to us.

 **My project consists of the following technologies:**
 - HTML